Candi Dasa: Diving

-Candidasa is a great spot for snorkeling and diving.
-There are three islands just of the coast: Gili Tepekong, Gili Mimpang and - a bit further north-east, Gili Biaha.
+Candidasa is a good spot for snorkeling and diving, notably around the three islands just of the coast: Gili Tepekong, Gili Mimpang and - a bit further south-east, Gili Biaha.
+Gili Mimpang includes three large rock formations and six smaller ones and is also known as Batu Tiga ("Three Rocks").
 All three offer excellent diving, especially for more experienced divers.
-Currents can be quite strong and surprising, but most of the dive centres in Candidasa have experienced dive instructors and guides to lead the way.
-Other dive sites include the Jetty (in between Candidasa and Padang Bai), which is a paradise for macro fans.
+Currents can be quite strong and surprising, but most dive centres in and around Candidasa have experienced dive instructors and guides to lead the way.